Laurens, South Carolina: Historic places

 In 1859, Colonel John Drayton Williams built the Williams-Ball-Copeland House, an Italian Villa architectural design.
 Several families owned it before the South Carolina Baptist Ministries for the Aging bought it in 1970.

 The Governor Simpson House was originally built by one of the first families of Laurens, Christopher Garlington, in 1839.
 The style of the house is Greek Revival.
 Major Adam Eichelberger bought the home from the Garlington family.
 Several years later, Major Adam Eichelberger sold the house to W.D.
 Simpson, the former South Carolina Governor.
-The Motes family is the current owner of the house.

 Also on the National Register of Historic Places is the Charles H. Duckett House, located off of West Main Street since 1892.
 Its owner, Charles Duckett, was a freedman who owned a lumberyard and prayed at the Bethel AME Church.
 In 1896, George F. Barber designed the John Calvin Owings House, characterized by its gingerbread details and turrets.
 The Edna Poole House is also located on West Main Street, designed in the Art Deco style and featured in Home Magazine and at the World's Fair in Chicago.

 The Octagon House is one of the two octagonal buildings in South Carolina.
 Between 1850 and 1859, Reverend Zelotes Lee Holmes built the house.
 The design and architecture are accredited to the brother of the builder who was an engineer.
 Reverend Zelotes Lee Holmes was a Presbyterian minister and educator in Laurens.
 The Octagon House, A Home for All by Orson Fowler was published in 1853 was based upon the construction of the house.
 The house was sold to the Holmes family after the death of Reverend Holmes in 1885.

 Other listings on the National Register of Historic Places are the Albright-Dukes House, Lyde Irby Darlington House, Allen Dial House, Charles H. Duckett House, Dr. William Claudius Irby House, Irby-Henderson-Todd House, Laurens Historic District, Nickels-Milam House, Sitgreaves House, South Harper Historic District, Sullivan House, and Wilson-Clary House.